 The people who cannot remember more digits should thank Caroline for suggesting a four-digit password.
 While on one hand, these small codes are easy to remember, on the other the ATM frauds are on the rise in the country because of them, but you can always use these tips for securing your ATM.

-4 digits ATM PINs are secure?
+Are 4 Digit ATM PINs Secure?

 Recently, FIA detained an ATM scammer from Islamabad who was using illegal instruments for gaining the unauthorized access to ATMs.
 He used to install spy cameras on different ATMs in the city for capturing the PIN codes.
 He is also an expert in creating the fake ATM cards.